Case Management Overview

 The goal of the Office of Case Management Services is to help retain the student by collaborating with faculty, staff, parents and other campus and community resources to address the diverse needs of UWF students.

 What do I do if I need modification, support, or resources specifically due to COVID-19 in relation to the Return to Campus plan?
-Please complete this form for follow up by the approproate campus support office.
+Please complete the COVID-19 Modification or Support Request Form for follow up by the approproate campus support office.